Trump cancels pay raise due to federal workers in January

 Cox said federal worker pay and benefits have been cut by more than $200 billion since 2011.

-Congress has approved legislation to give military service members a 2.6 percent pay raise, the biggest in nine years, but funding for the pay raise has not yet been approved.
+Congress has approved legislation to give military service members a 2.6 percent pay raise, the biggest in nine years, but funding must still be approved.

 In July, the Trump administration sharply revised upward its deficit estimates compared to the estimates in the budget proposal it sent Congress in February.
 The worsening deficit reflects the impact of the $1.5 trillion, 10-year tax cut, as well as increased spending for the military and domestic programs that Congress approved earlier this year.